RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     Wait until the server has started.
 If, in the list of servers in Server Explorer, BANKDEMO still has a red square next to it, this is a refresh delay.

-**Viewing the debug configurations**
+**Viewing the Debug Configurations**

-The project has two pre-configured debug configurations; a CICS Debug and a JCL Debug one, that you will use to debug the batch and the online application.
+The project has two pre-configured debug configurations: a CICS Debug and a JCL Debug one.
+You will use these configurations to debug the batch and the online application.

-1. In the Application Explorer view, select the BANKDEMO project, and then click **Run** \> **Debug Configurations**.
+1. In the Application Explorer view, select the BANKDEMO project and click **Run** \> **Debug Configurations**.
 2. In the left-hand pane of the **Debug Configurations** dialog box, expand **COBOL Enterprise Server**.
 3. Click **CICS Debug**.
 4. Click the different tabs in the right-hand pane to see what debug settings are enabled for this configuration.
 Note that this configuration will be used with the BANKDEMO server.